Find Grad Schools

 10 Yearly Graduations

 The 6th most popular school in the country for nuclear engineering majors who are seeking their doctor's degree is Texas A&M University - College Station.
 Roughly 70,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $8,578 per year, while in-state graduate students, on average, pay $6,885 per year.
-For the 2020-2021 academic year, 10 doctor's degrees were handed out to nuclear engineering majors at Texas A&M College Station.
+The average in-state tuition for full-time undergraduates is $8,815 per year, while in-state graduate students, on average, pay $6,885 per year.
+During the most recent year for which we have data, 10 people received their doctor's degree in nuclear engineering from Texas A&M College Station.
+About 11% of this group were women, and 5% were students from an underrepresented racial-ethnic group.

 #7